 If you were to try to confront Jehovah’s Witnesses about this issue, you may very well get the response that pedophilia happens everywhere, in all religions and organizations.
 The implication is that they’re being unfairly singled out, or “picked on,” when you talk about the problem of pedophilia in their religion.

 It is certainly true that pedophilia happens everywhere, and that Jehovah’s Witnesses are not alone in this issue.
-The Catholic church itself is famous for their record number of cases of pedophilia, and the problem has been discovered in school camps, on college campuses, and even in families that are in the public eye.
 There is, however, a difference with Jehovah’s Witnesses, and you might consider this when trying to formulate an answer to them.

 Spirit Directed and Appointed

 Jehovah’s Witnesses firmly believe that they are being directed by god’s holy spirit, and that the elders and other overseers are appointed at the direction of this holy spirit:

 “As we saw in the two preceding articles, our speaking with boldness and our using the Word of God skillfully in the ministry demonstrate that we are directed by God’s spirit.”

 “We are wise to take stock of ourselves to be sure that our words and actions give evidence that we are directed by holy spirit and are producing its fruitage.”